hannahborje/IR-link/README.md

 IR-link
 =======

-A decoder for infraread link, written in assembly language.
+A decoder for infrared link, written in assembly language.